joehall02/AAVI/README.md

 ## 5. Roadmap

 So far I have developed the main functionalities that I intended to develop over the course of this project.
 However, in the future I would like to add support for users to be able to interact with each other by sharing their scanned images.
+Also, adding some form of voice recognition would be well suited to my application and would improve the accessibility of my project.
 I would also like to move the the application to a cloud hosting provider to allow for scalability of my deliverable.

 ## 6. Acknowledgements